Belgium v the Netherlands

 The first of out international fixtures tips is a very exciting pairing.
-There’s a glamourous friendly on Tuesday evening with Belgium v Netherlands at the King Baudouin Stadium, live on Sky Sports from 7.45pm.
+There’s a glamorous friendly on Tuesday evening with Belgium v Netherlands at the King Baudouin Stadium, live on Sky Sports from 7.45pm.
 No points or prizes at stake here.
-However, a meeting of two of world football’s super powers ensures those tuning in will have a match well worth watching.
+However, a meeting of two of world football’s superpowers ensures those tuning in will have a match well worth watching.
 Neither side will be willing to back down or take things easy.
-Belgium are eager to rediscover the form that served them so well at the World Cup in Russia this summer; meanwhile Holland have an uphill slog ahead if they are ever to rediscover past glories.
+Belgium are eager to rediscover the form that served them so well at the World Cup in Russia this summer; meanwhile, Holland has an uphill slog ahead if they are ever to rediscover past glories.

 Roberto Martinez’s side – currently ranked the best team in the world by FIFA – recorded a comfortable win over Iceland last month.
 This completed the hat-trick since being knocked out by France in the semi-final of the World Cup.
 Following that painful reverse, The Red Devils beat England 2-0 to finish third before dishing out a similar punishment to Scotland, waltzing to a 4-0 at Hampden Park on a night where 8-0 wouldn’t have flattered them.

 Goals from Hazard and Lukaku (twice) put Iceland to the sword with the Nations League Group A2 fixture wrapped up inside 30 minutes.
 They boast a trio of wins on the bounce in their last three starts, nine goals scored and none conceded.
 It’s little wonder fans are raving about the progressive Belgians with experts making it only a matter of time before they win a major competition.
 There’s confidence in the ranks, no big egos in the dressing room to speak of and everyone connected seems to be enjoying their football at the minute.
 It would take a brave, possibly foolish, punter to oppose them in this shape.